US Capitol on lockdown due to security threat

-The United States Capitol went into lockdown Friday afternoon after a car slammed into two police officers, killing one and injuring another.
+The United States Capitol went on lockdown Friday afternoon after a car slammed into two police officers, killing one and injuring another.

 The suspect lunged at officers with a knife and died after being shot by police, Metropolitan Police Chief Robert Contee announced in a press briefing.
 The surviving police officer has been hospitalized.